 What is AuDHD Executive Dysfunction?
 It’s Not Laziness

-If you have ever stared at a simple task, screaming at yourself internally to “just do it,” while your body remains stubbornly still, you might be experiencing the profound challenges of AuDHD executive dysfunction.
-This isn’t a matter of poor discipline, a lack of willpower, or laziness.
-It’s a biological phenomenon rooted in the unique wiring of a brain that is both Autistic and has ADHD.
+If you have ever stared at a simple task, screaming at yourself internally to “just do it,” while your body remains stubbornly still, you might be experiencing AuDHD executive dysfunction.
+This is not poor discipline, a lack of willpower, or laziness.
+It is a biological phenomenon rooted in the unique wiring of a brain that is both Autistic and has ADHD.

 The ‘Action Brain’ Breakdown